 ACL Tears and Reconstruction: What to Expect

 According to the American Academy of Orthopaedic Surgeons, knee injuries are among the most common reason to see an orthopedic surgeon.
-While ACL injuries are seen throughout the year among a variety of athletes, they often occur during outdoor winter sports including ice skating, skiing, and snowboarding.
-These high demand sports involve sudden stops, twisting, pivoting and landing, which can place too much stress on the ligament resulting in a tear.
+While ACL injuries are seen throughout the year among a variety of athletes, they often occur in sports that involve cutting, pivoting, sudden stops, and jumping/landing, which can place too much stress on the ligament resulting in a tear.
+The sports with the highest rates of ACL injuries include: basketball, soccer, football, skiing, and ice hockey.

 What is the anterior cruciate ligament?